kedro-org/kedro-viz/ARCHITECTURE.md

 # Architecture
 <!-- intro, links to important release notes for further reading, etc -->

+This document describes the high-level architecture of Kedro-Viz.
+This would be a great starting point for you to get familiar with the codebase

+See also the contributing docs, which walks through our set of guidelines and recommended best practices for our codebase.

 # High-level Overview
 <!-- Architecture diagram including how standalone app / library entrypoints connect -->

 # Our choice of tools
 <!-- Redux